-- 1. Exhibitors will not lift front legs of goats off the ground during judges examination. - All goats are required to have horns tipped (not less than the diameter of a dime at the end).
-No sharp points allowed.
-No tipping of the horns on the fairgrounds. - 3.
-Meat goats are to be shown with a collar, lead, chain, halter or hand under the jaw.
+1. Exhibitors will not lift front legs of goats off the ground during judges examination.

+2. All goats are required to have horns tipped (not less than the diameter of a dime at the end).

+the fairgrounds.

+3. Meat goats are to be shown with a collar, lead, chain, halter or hand under the jaw.
 Dairy goats should be shown with a chain collar.
 (Do not carry brushes or combs in back pockets.)